nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <img src = "images/favorite.png" width=500 alt="description">

-**Tip:** Use favorite for high-priority contacts, making them easier to locate with filtering or sorting.
+**Tip:** Use favorite for high-priority employees, making them easier to locate with filtering or sorting.
 </box>

 Examples:
-* `list` followed by `favorite 2` favorites the 2nd employee in the address book.
+* `list` followed by `favorite 2` favorites the 2nd employee in HR Helper.
 * `find Betsy` followed by `favorite 1` favorites the 1st employee in the results of the `find` command.

 <img src = "" width=500 alt="output">

 <box type="warning" seamless>

-**Warning:** Avoid favoriting too many contacts, as an excessive number of favorites can make it challenging to identify key contacts quickly.
+**Warning:** Avoid favoriting too many employees, as an excessive number of favorites can make it challenging to identify key employees quickly.
 </box>

 ### 4.11 Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from HR Helper.

 Format: `clear`